 With racism and injustice continuing to plague America, Tupac’s messages of hope and despair still resonate, and The Tupac Encyclopedia could not be timelier.
 Listeners who grew up in the ‘90s have never forgotten him, while young rappers such as Kendrick Lamar dedicate their songs to him.
 The pages of this volume explore nearly every aspect of Tupac’s music and life.
 With its unrivaled level of detail, The Tupac Encyclopedia will enlighten even the most obsessive rap listeners.

-The Tupac Encyclopedia will be available on Amazon.com in December of 2020.
+The Tupac Encyclopedia will be available on Amazon.com in 2021.